-- Not Eligible for Spin or Non-Spin - ➤ DR\TYPE = 'PDR\LSR' for load shifting resource. - ▶ BID\DISP\OPT can either be 5 or 15.
-Both Curtailment ID and Consumption ID must elect the same BID\DISP\OPT. - ➤ Validations rule will apply to both Curtailment and Consumption IDs to ensure that the PMin to PMax ramp rates is achievable for the 5 minute or 15 minute BID\DISP\OPT:
+- > BID DISP OPT can either be 5 or 15.
+Both Curtailment ID and Consumption ID must elect the same BID DISP OPT. - 1) The PDR LSR must elect to bid and be dispatched in either a five (5) or fifteen (15) minute intervals - 2) Additional information may be requested by the CAISO to confirm that physical characteristics of the resource conform to the bid and dispatch option elected. - > Validations rule will apply to both Curtailment and Consumption IDs to ensure that the PMin to PMax ramp rates is achievable for the 5 minute or 15 minute BID DISP OPT:

-'''

 (PMAX - PMIN)/BID DISP OPT

-'''

-The effective start and end date must be the same for the related PDR LSR resource IDs.
+➤ The effective start and end date must be the same for the related PDR\LSR resource IDs.